 An Update of The National Red List of Taiwan

-Originally developed by the IUCN in 1964, the Red List employs a set of science-based criteria to assess the extinction risk for all species and taxa on the planet.
-Based on these criteria, Taiwanese researchers compiled the first Red List of the Birds of Taiwan in 2016.
-In response to the joint crises of global climate change and biodiversity loss, the Red List of the Birds of Taiwan 2024 represents the latest threat assessment.
-It benefited from enhanced data, including population trend analysis for common breeding birds and wintering waterbirds.
-The total number of assessed species categorized as Critically Endangered (CR), Endangered (EN), Vulnerable (VU), or Near Threatened (NT) increased to 88 taxa.
-The update showed that the threat level increased for 26 species and decreased for 30 species.
-This upward trend highlights the increasing threats to Taiwan's bird populations, possibly due to factors not yet fully understood, necessitating greater domestic and international conservation efforts.
+In response to the twin crises of global climate change and biodiversity loss, the Red List of the Birds of Taiwan 2024 presents the latest threat assessment.
+It draws on enhanced data, including population trend analyses for common breeding birds and wintering waterbirds.
+The total number of assessed species categorized as Critically Endangered (CR), Endangered (EN), Vulnerable (VU), or Near Threatened (NT) has risen to 88 taxa.